insightfinder/InsightAgent/collectd/README.md

 ./deployment/checkpackages.sh -env
 ```

-3) Run the below command to install agent.(The -w parameter can be used to give server url example ***-w http://192.168.78.85:8080***  in case you have an on-prem installation otherwise it is not required)
+3) Run the below command to install agent.(The -w parameter can be used to give server url example ***-w http://192.168.78.85:8080***  in case you have an on-prem installation otherwise it is not required).
+The SAMPLING_INTERVAL and REPORTING_INTERVAL vaules support 10 second granularity along with minute granularity.
+Minute granularity can be set with a single integer whereas the 10 second granularity is set by using the value **10s**. e.g. **-s 10s -r 2**
 ```
-./deployment/install.sh -i PROJECT_NAME -u USER_NAME -k LICENSE_KEY -s SAMPLING_INTERVAL_MINUTE -r REPORTING_INTERVAL_MINUTE -t AGENT_TYPE -w SERVER_URL
+./deployment/install.sh -i PROJECT_NAME -u USER_NAME -k LICENSE_KEY -s SAMPLING_INTERVAL -r REPORTING_INTERVAL -t AGENT_TYPE -w SERVER_URL
 ```